sebadob/rauthy/book/src/getting_started/docker.md

 Take a look at the [reference config](../config/config.html) and adopt everything to your needs, but to not break this example, be sure to not change `HQL_DATA_DIR`.

+For an in-depth guide on a production ready config, check the [Production Config](../config/production_config.md) section.

 **5. Start the container with volume mounts**